dankamongmen/scblockchain/doc/networking.md

 need never be offered, as all peers are guaranteed to have it.
 Catena clients *must not* trust the host system's CA store for consortium mode operation, instead accepting only certificates terminating in the HCN root CA.

+## RPC protocol

+Each message is a 64-bit NBO length in bytes, followed by a Cap'n Proto rpc::Call message of that size.
+See src/proto/rpc.capnp for details.